AubaySpain/testmaker/README.md

 	}
 }
 ```
+**Tip** by default 3 is the number ot tests in parallell that TestMaker will execute for each suite but yo can modify it in two ways.
+1. In the present class using the method setThreadCount(int threadCount) of the parent class
+2. Using the user parameter 'threads', for example -threads 5 for the access via command line.
+This method takes precedence over point one.

 ### TestsGoogle.java
 Finally in that class we implement the @Test that must be executed structured in @Step's and @Validation's.
 In that example there is only a @Test but there may be as many as necessary an can be filtered in the moment of the execution with the user-parameter 'tests'.